MIFisheriesScience/MIFisheriesScience.github.io/_pages/6003AssignmentGuide.md

 - Where are the data from?
 - What are the data? (i.e. how many points?
 What are they measuring?
 How are they measured?)
 - If you got the data from someone else, are there any constraints around using them?
-- What are **three key research questions** you will ask of these data?
-In other words: *What are your biological hypotheses* that you will be testing?
+- What are **three key research questions** you might ask of these data?
+In other words: *What are your biological hypotheses* that you may test?

 The purpose of this section is to determine whether the data you obtained will be sufficient for the major project.

-*In addition* you will, at this stage, create an R Project for your major assignment, with appropriate sub-folders.
-The above document should be inserted in a /Part1 subfolder.
-Details to be provided in-class.

-**The actual data file should be included at this stage as well.**
+In addition, I want you to get in the habit of working in Rprojects.
+While this is not an R course, and I will not be grading your code, I WILL be asking you to complete assignments in Markdown.

+Hence, in Part 1, I would also like you to set up an R Project folder that you will use for the rest of the semester.
+I have [produced a template you can download](/assets/images/LASTNAME_6003_Major.zip).

+Your deliverable in Part 1 is:

+* A zip file, containing a properly laid-out R project with appropriate subfolders
+* Within the /data subfolder, a copy of your CSV file containing the raw data to be used in this project
+* The answers to the above questions should be contained in the DESCRIPTION.TXT file in the root project folder

 ### Timeline and Submission

-**Part 1 is due by the end of week 4**
+**Part 1 is due by the end of week 4**.
+Submit via Teams.

 ### Grading

+The following pieces will be assessed (Rubric contained on Teams)

-* Accurately describes the data source: /2
+* Accurately describes the data source
-* Accurately describes the data itself (number of points, what they are measuring, etc.): /2
+* Accurately describes the data itself (number of points, what they are measuring, etc.)
-* Three research questions, answerable by these data, are stated: /4
+* Three research questions, answerable by these data, are stated
-* R Project folder is correctly created and organized: /2
+* R Project folder is correctly created and organized

 While these are essentially completion marks, the instructor may require at this state that more or different data be incorporated into your project.

 If the dataset is too limited it can be challenging to produce an interesting project.
 Further, if the data are too complex, it may represent a challenge that is beyond the scope of this course.

+**The more relevant the data are to your thesis, the more satisfying this project will be to your development as a scientist.**

 ## Part 2: Data Exploration

 In Part 2, you will conduct a data exploration, following a slightly modified version of the procedure explained in [Zuur et al. 2009](http://onlinelibrary.wiley.com/doi/10.1111/j.2041-210X.2009.00001.x/full).
 You should report the results of each step.
 These steps include:

-A. Re-stating the biological hypotheses (in case they changed from Part 1)
+A. State, in words, the biological hypothesis you intend to test.
+List the covariates and response being investigated.
 B. Visualize the experimental design, **with a diagram**
 C. Conducting the data exploration:
 	1. Outliers Y and X